lightly-ai/NvidiaTAOActiveLearning/README.md

 - If a dataset with the same name already exists, it chooses that one.
 - It schedules a job to select images based on diversity and prediction uncertainty _if predictions exist_.

+The job should be picked up and processed by the Lightly Worker after a few seconds.
 Once the upload has finished, you can visually explore your dataset in the [Lightly Platform](https://app.lightly.ai/).

 <img src="./docs/gifs/MinneApple Lightly Showcase.gif">